-Perhaps the most famous coded line from the diaries is this:
+Perhaps this is the most famous coded line from Anne's diaries:

 Ι love and only love the fairer sex

 and thus beloved by them my heart recoils from any love than theirs

 Even if she wasn't quite as promiscuous as some articles have claimed (for example The Sun, 21 May 2019: "The REAL Gentleman Jack who bedded hundreds of women"

 ), Anne was clearly an active, perhaps even predatory, pursuer of women.

 Anne considered herself to be married at least three times: to Eliza Raine, Mariana Belcombe and Ann, although perhaps in her mind the only proper marriages were to Mariana and Ann.
 If it's in any way meaningful, Ι think that Ann considered herself to be the man

 in her relationships (except, perhaps, in the case of Isabella Norcliffe) - Eliza Raine, in her letters and journals, often referred to Ann as her "husband".

 Episode 7, when Ann & Mariana are in bed in Leamington talking about Ann: "It was never one of my grand passions.
 But..."

 .
 Whether Anne actually used the term or not, Ι don't know, nor do Ι know (obviously) which of her love affairs were most important to her, but the women Ι've selected seem to me to be special.
 And they're not all sexual: Anne's relationship with Miss Brown was not at all sexual, although she certainly fantasised about it becoming so: "But she is pretty and Ι thought of what Ι should not"